astro313/FirstYear/mod1/response.md

   been found to have negligible AGN contribution to rest-frame FIR (≥ 60µm; Carilli+05, Netzer+07, Mullaney+11, Harrison+15).
 Since we do
-  not have MIR measurements solely from the background SMG and due to the postive K corretion blueward of dust peak, the forground radio galaxy contributes a non-negligible amount to the MIR luminosity, we therefore didn't fit an AGN component.
+  not have MIR measurements solely from the background SMG and due to the positive K correction blue-ward of dust peak, the foreground radio galaxy contributes a non-negligible amount to the MIR luminosity, we therefore didn't fit an AGN component.
 Including an additional component, and thus free parameters to the SED model will be